clairegregg/clairegregg.github.io/projects.md

 [Find it here](https://github.com/cgreggtcd/SoftwareEngineeringMetrics)

-I worked in a team of 7 to create a dashboard to show a range of metrics about a Software Engineering team based on a GitHub repository.
+I was the primary contributer in a team of 7 creating a dashboard to show a range of metrics about a Software Engineering team based on a GitHub repository.
 My role was to implement CI/CD, containerise the web-app (using Docker), and implement the database.

 ___